AWS Fargate vs Cloud Foundry

 - Flexible deployment options with shared, dedicated, hybrid, and on-premises servers.

-- Detailed analytics that give you a detailed look at your metrics.
+- Detailed analytics that gives you a detailed look at your metrics.

 - Functions for push notifications, video processing, ETL processing, and email delivery that run in the background.

 Looking for more information about how IronWorker can benefit your organization?
 Iron.io’s team would love to talk to you.
 Schedule a meeting to learn how to take your business to the next level.